Cathy Pill: Early life

-Fashion Designer

-Cathy Pill was soon rewarded by the Fashion Industry as she successively wins an accolade of prices: The Collection of the Year at Trieste's contest.
-Its in 2005 the sponsorships of La Fondation Pierre Bergé et Yves Saint Laurent and of La Maison Yves Saint Laurent at the contest Andam in France; the Fabio Inghirami Award in Italy and the Modo Bruxelle Price in Belgium.
+Career

 Pill launched her first ready-to-wear collection, titled "Blink", during the Spring/Summer 06 Paris Fashion Week.
 Exposed at Le Louvre, and marrying Art Nouveau influenced sinuous patterns extraordinarily with draped and bunched silhouettes, the collection immediately evoked interest and attracted the international press, under which The Herald Tribune, Le Monde, Vogue or Style.com.

-The following November, Cathy Pill was invited to present her collections during the Paris fashion weeks for 7 consecutive years.
+The following November, Pill was invited to present her collections during the Paris fashion weeks for 7 consecutive years.
 After only a few collections, Cathy Pill's label could be found in more than 15 countries and 70 stockists Colette, Galleries Lafayette, Browns, Liberty.

-In parallel, Cathy Pill worked as a consultant for other fashion houses (ex.
+Pill worked as a consultant for other fashion houses (ex.
 NATAN, Claudia Strater.
-In 2008 Cathy Pill was chosen by Canon Europe to design the famous CD-dress as well as for the We Speak Image collection alongside Matthew Williamson and Jean Charles de Castelbajac.
+In 2008 Pill was chosen by Canon Europe to design the famous CD-dress as well as for the We Speak Image collection alongside Matthew Williamson and Jean Charles de Castelbajac.

 During the Spring-Summer 2009 season, a line of printed leather bags was launched along with her collection, in collaboration with Kipling.
-In 2011, La Redoute invites Cathy Pill as their Guest Designer for the spring-summer 2011 edition with Lou Doillon as her egerie.
+In 2011, La Redoute invited Pill as their Guest Designer for the spring-summer 2011 edition with Lou Doillon as her egerie.

-Co-founder and CEO Musestyle

-Founded by Cathy Pill, Musestyle.com is a fashion visual curation platform to be launched in December 2013.
-The bridges the gap between inspirational content and e-shopping allowing users to buy fashion and beauty products straight from images.
-Most importantly the site reunites a group of famous contributors coming from the Fashion Industry.
+Founded by Cathy Pill, Musestyle.com is a fashion visual curation platform launched in December 2013.